Surferlul/Type-Trainer/README.md

 As a refferece how much the score is worth:<br />
 I've been touch typing for about a week, got an average of 1/3 seconds per character with 1900 total attempts -> 5000<br />
 For english word lists see https://github.com/first20hours/google-10000-english<br />
 I got the German wordlist from [here](http://www1.udel.edu/LLL/language/deutsch/top10000.pdf).
-To prepare it I'd reccomend to sort the first 10224 words
+To prepare it I'd reccomend to take 10224 as the sort parameter